 Given the way in which blogs are presented, I am convinced that posts which reside more than a scroll or two behind the most recent are doomed to languish and to be forgotten.
-Because I believe there is value in looking at contributions from days, weeks, and even months ago, I have decided to post a gallery of images presented during November of 2012.
+Because I believe there is value in looking at contributions from days, weeks, and even months ago, I have decided to post a gallery of images presented during February of 2013.
 Perhaps it will be interesting to scroll through these and to compare them to those presented during this past month.
 Be patient, it may take several minutes for all of the images to load fully.
 Hovering over an image will reveal its title.
 Clicking one will take you to a carousel view and you can either move through the collection or click the links to read each post in its original form.
-Note that this is the eighth in our series of retrospective posts.
+Note that this is the twelfth in my series of retrospective posts.
 If you’d missed any of the others you can find them all by using the search feature in the sidebar to the right, simply search for retrospective.